yuxiaohui78/ImageSelect/README.md

 # ImageSelect
-This code is repackage the code below
+This code is a repackage the code below

 >https://github.com/ralfgehrer/AndroidCameraUtil